Drug and Alcohol Workplace Seminars

 Blood analysis is predominately a request to a laboratory for Cannabis and Cocaine analysis.

-(Only three UK labs are "approved" to determine the other 15 drugs in the statute, so no real surprise that for example, benzodiazepines convictions are at zero.)
+(There are now fewer UK labs are "approved" to determine the other 15 drugs in the statute, as Randox Testing Services have lost their accreditation and Key Forensics are going out of business so no real surprise that for example, benzodiazepines convictions are at zero.)

 CPS convictions are therefore all Cannabis and/or Cocaine, with a few Ketamine cases where evidence indicated the use of that drug.